yangyangMarine/geostat/README.md

 # Geostat
-Geostatistical interpolation for fish biomass estimation
+Geostatistical interpolation for fish biomass estimation using echo-counting